Farmers Insurance Open

 Finally, being a coastal event the wind can have a big impact on the winning score and who can forget Snedeker’s ‘round of the year’ 69 in the gales [certainly not me as I was on him!] in 2016 to pinch the trophy from nowhere, with all around him struggling to break 76.

-In general though it is not uncommon for the winning score to be single figures under par and this has been the case in 3 of the last 6yrs, however again last year this all changed as Justin Rose won with a score of -21!
+In general though it is not uncommon for the winning score to be single figures under par and this has been the case in 3 of the last 8yrs, however in 2020 Leishman triumphed with -15 and the previous year Justin Rose won with a score of -21!

 As I always say though this could all change!